 This martial arts movie follows the character Chen Zhen (portrayed by Jet Li).
 The character Chen Zhen is based on a Chinese folk hero.

-First of all, Fist of Legend has a much more favorable portrayal of the Japanese .
+First of all the remake has a much more favorable portrayal of the Japanese.
+In the remake,

 This movie goes out of it's way to make a point of separating the Japanese military and military leaders from Japan itself, by identifying the military leadership as the true aggressors and occupying force.